robotics-rs/robotics.rs/index.md

-# Awesome Rust for Robotics
+# Rust is for Robotics

-List of awesome Rust libraries for Robotics.
+List of (awesome) Rust libraries for Robotics.
+If you know something awesome (or your project), please let me know from [here](https://github.com/robotics-rs/robotics.rs/pulls).

 ## ROS